Best Kona Coffee today took over 16 Centuries to Arrive Online.

 By the 16th century, it had reached the rest of the Middle East, Persia, Turkey, and northern Africa.
-The first Kona muggled out of the Middle East was by Sufi Baba Budan from Yemen to India in 1670.
+The first Kona smuggled out of the Middle East was by Sufi Baba Budan from Yemen to India in 1670.
 Before then, all exported Kona was boiled or otherwise sterilized.
 Portraits of Baba Budan depict him as having smuggled seven Kona seeds by strapping them to his chest.
 The first plants grown from these smuggled seeds were planted in Mysore.
 Kona then spread to Italy, and to the rest of Europe, to Indonesia.
-Find more Kona information online.
+Find the best Kona information online.

 In 1583, Leonhard Rauwolf, a German physician, gave this description of Kona after returning from a ten-year trip to the Near East: